AdobeDocs/experience-manager-65.en/help/sites-authoring/default-components-foundation.md

 >[!CAUTION]
 >
->This Foundation Component has been deprecated.
-Adobe recommends leveraging the [Core Components](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/introduction.html) instead.
+>This Foundation Component is deprecated.
+Adobe recommends using the [Core Components](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/introduction.html) instead.

-This allows you to upload a zip file holding a design package.
+This component lets you upload a zip file holding a design package.

 ### Download {#download}

 >[!CAUTION]
 >
->This Foundation Component has been deprecated.
-Adobe recommends leveraging the [Core Components](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/introduction.html) instead.
+>This Foundation Component is deprecated.
+Adobe recommends using the [Core Components](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/introduction.html) instead.

 The Download component creates a link on the selected web-page to download a specific file.
 You can either drag an asset from the Content Finder or upload a file.